 What is the Baker Act Reporting Center's role in working with providers?

-The Center works closely with Baker Act receiving facilities across the State to facilitate the timely and accurate submission of Baker Act forms in order to assist providers with compliance with Florida Statute 394.463.
+The Center works with Baker Act receiving facilities across the State to facilitate the timely and accurate submission of Baker Act forms in order to assist providers with compliance with Florida Statute 394.463.

 II.
 Compliance/Submission Questions:

 The earliest executed Baker Act form is typically the valid form.
-The provider, however, may send both forms if they are unsure of the valid Baker Act form.

 III.
 Best Practices Questions:

 IV.
-Other Baker Act Forms Questions:
+Other Baker Act Form Questions:

 Are Providers responsible for submitting involuntary placement orders?

-Should providers submit Marchman Act forms to the Baker Act Reporting Center?
+Should providers submit Marchman Act forms?

 Where are Baker Act forms located online?